 These changes address feedback we’ve received from coaches since the initial form was released in August 2018.
 They will help ensure clear and efficient application experience for coaches who pursue an ACC or PCC on the Portfolio path.

-Beginning July 31, 2018, at 12 Noon (New York), coaches who apply for the ACC or PCC Credential via the portfolio pather will be required to demonstrate that they completed a comprehensive training program that includes the ICF definition of coaching, Code of Ethics and Core Competencies, and is organized in a scope and sequence that encourages the growth of the coach.
+Coaches who apply for the ACC or PCC Credential via the Portfolio path are required to demonstrate that they completed a comprehensive training program that includes the ICF definition of coaching, Code of Ethics and Core Competencies, and is organized in a scope and sequence that encourages the growth of the coach.

-Coaches can download a sample of that form below.
+You can download a sample of the updated form below.